 Basic cardiovascular stress test for assessment of exercise tolerance and diagnosis of coronary artery disease

 The treadmill test can be associated with some degree of discomfort, including palpitations, chest pain, shortness of breath, headache or nausea.
-The risk of serious complications, such as significant arrhythmias or heart attack, is extremely small.
-Dr Ruzicka and the technicians are very experienced with this procedure and all the necessary resuscitation equipment to deal with any emergency is available.
+The risk of serious complications, such as significant arrhythmias or heart attack, is minimal.
+Dr Ruzicka and the technicians are very experienced with this procedure, and all the necessary resuscitation equipment to deal with any emergency is available.

-You will be asked to step on the treadmill and to start walking at a slow pace up a gentle incline.
-The speed and slope will increase slightly every three minutes and your blood pressure will be taken regularly.
-You should keep the physiologist informed of how you are feeling, if you are experiencing any pain or if you are starting to feel short of breath or just getting tired.
-If you feel you cannot continue, the test will be stopped but it is important that you do as much exercise as you possibly can in order for the results to be meaningful.
-Once the exercise section of the test has finished, you will be be able to lie down and your heart will be monitored with an ECG and a blood pressure machine until it returns to its resting rate.
+You will be asked to step on the treadmill and start walking slowly up a gentle incline.
+The speed and slope will increase slightly every three minutes, and your blood pressure will be taken regularly.
+You should keep the physiologist informed of how you are feeling, experiencing any pain, or starting to feel short of breath or just getting tired.
+If you feel you cannot continue, the test will be stopped, but it is important that you do as much exercise as possible for the results to be meaningful.
+Once the exercise section of the test has finished, you will be able to lie down, and your heart will be monitored with an ECG and a blood pressure machine until it returns to its resting rate.
 The whole test takes approximately 30 minutes.

 Dr Ruzicka will explain the results to you and arrange further tests, treatment and follow-up as appropriate.
 A letter with relevant information will be sent to your GP.